Indictments Act 1915: Omissions

+Provisions

 Section 1 – Rules as to indictments

 Section 1 of the act provides:

 The words "by the rule committee" were repealed by section 19(4)(b) of the Criminal Justice Administration Act 1956 (4 & 5 Eliz.
 2. c.
 34).

-The first schedule to the act was repealed by rule 2 of the Indictment Rules 1971.

 The original format also allows the rules to be changed by the Rules Committee, something removed when the act was amended by the Criminal Justice Administration Act 1956 (4 & 5 Eliz.
 2. c.
-34)..
+34).
 The original rules remained in force until 1971, when they were significantly reformed as the Indictment Rules 1971.

 Section 2 – Powers of rule committee

 This section created a rule committee made up of the Lord Chief Justice, a judge of the High Court of Justice, a clerk of the peace, a clerk of assize, a chairman of the quarter sessions, a recorder and "another person having experience in criminal procedure".
 The committee had the power to suggest changes to the rules governing indictments, which would be placed before Parliament for forty days and passed as a Statutory Instrument if no objections were raised.
 This was a more powerful version of the rules committee established by the Poor Prisoners' Defence Act 1903.
-This section was repealed by the Criminal Justice Administration Act 1956 (4 & 5 Eliz.
+Section 2 was repealed by the Criminal Justice Administration Act 1956 (4 & 5 Eliz.
 2. c.
-34). and the Courts Act 1971, and the rules are now amended by the Crown Court Rule Committee.
+34) and the Courts Act 1971, and the rules are now amended by the Crown Court Rule Committee.